Limbo7009/Demon-s-Legends/README.txt

-Demon's Legend is in the process of being created, the game has not yet been officially released, thank you for your understanding.
-All changes made to the game will only be visible on the github from requests on the request.txt file
+Demon's Legend is under construction, the game is not officially released yet, thank you for your understanding.
+All changes made to the game will only be visible on github from the <<Demon's Legend>> project and the code will not be provided on github